 The London International Orchestra was formed in 1986 by the late eminent conductor and musicologist Dr Solly Aronowsky and Sarah Aaronson OBE.

 The Orchestra is composed of dedicated musicians of all ages, nationalities, denominations and occupations, including doctors, students, lawyers, dentists, scientists, youth prizewinners, professionals and ex-professionals.
 They are united in their love of music and furtherance of charity.

-The aim of the Orchestra is to improve, promote develop and maintain public education in and appreciation of the art and science of music by presenting free concerts to charitable and educational bodies and to the general public and to provide experience for orchestral players and soloists.
+The aim of the Orchestra is to improve, promote, develop and maintain public education in and appreciation of the art and science of music by presenting free concerts to charitable and educational bodies and to provide experience for orchestral players and soloists.